Sandu2003/Roamia/README.md

-# Roamia# 🧭 Roamia Lanka – Smart Tourism Platform
+# Roamia🧭 – Smart Tourism Platform

 ## 📌 Project Overview
 **Roamia Lanka** is a web-based smart tourism system developed to enhance the travel experience in Sri Lanka.
 It connects tourists with verified local services such as hotels, restaurants, and travel providers using a unified platform.